Ngaraard

-Ngaraard is the eighth state of the Republic of Palau, and was originally named Kerradel.
+Ngaraard is one of the 16 states of the Republic of Palau, and was originally named Kerradel.

 History

 Ngaraard's history can be divided into four eras corresponding to Spanish, German and Japanese domination up to World War II.

 Spanish colonization

 During the Spanish era between the 16th century and 1899 a priest named Father Luis lived in Elab teaching Christianity.
 However, the people from Ngaraard did not accept Christianity, so he went to Melekeok to Chief Reklai, but no one there accepted it either, so he left for Ngchesar.
 On his way to Ngchesar, he became lost and fell ill.
 Chief Reklai heard about Father Luis so he sent people to look for him.
 They found Father Luis very sick, and the Melekeokians cared for him until he died.
 He was buried crosswise, unlike everyone else at the Uudes burial ground.

 German possession

 During the German era, the Germans passed laws that Palauans must work to grow various plants, those refusing would be sent to Ngebuked for imprisonment.
 This is one reasons explaining the many coconuts in Palau.
 Germans also outlawed marriage and any religion except Catholicism.
 Some people of Ngaraard moved to Angaur to work in the phosphate mines.
 Later, doctors from Angaur traveled to Ngebuked because of an outbreak of leprosy, sending the sick to Melekeok for healing.
 The leprosy outbreak resulted in the deaths of many Palauans.